steaklive/DXR-Sandbox-GI/README.md

 # About
-Simple toy C++/DX12 framework as a part of my bachelor thesis on real-time global illumination
+Simple toy C++/DX12 framework which is a part of my bachelor thesis on real-time global illumination techniques

 ![picture](screenshots/lpv.png)